zrknlzr/grav-theme-zitron/README.md

 # Zitron Theme for Grav

 A slightly fizzy [Grav](http://getgrav.org) portfolio theme for artists and illustrators.
+Please be aware this is still in development and mostly untested.
+The v1.0.0 stable version will include, among other things, a blog, optimized gallery loading and basic documentation.

 # Features